dvirBiton1/Brute_Force/README.md

 $ pip3 install pyfiglet

+$ pip3 install scapy

 ### How to use:
+First use the IP_MAC_Scanner to see witch victems are.
+* open terminal where the code "IP_MAC_Scanner"
+* command: python port_scanning.py

+NOTE: You need to add your gateway at the code.

-First use the port_sanning to see if the target port 22 is open:
+Secound use the port_sanning to see if the target port 22 is open:
 * open terminal where the code "port_scanning"
 * command: python port_scanning.py <ip> (ip target)